RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-25-awesome-print-motion-for-rubymotion.markdown

 ```ruby
 require 'ap'
 ```
-Personally, I prefer the newer way because it reduces the odds of a typo by me.
+Personally, I prefer the newer way because it automatically requires all of the gems mentioned in the `Gemfile`.
+The odds of a typo-induced error are reduced.

 ###How to Use awesome_print_motion
 To use the new gem, start the app and explore away.
 Any time you want to